ClairePalandri/ClairePalandri.github.io/_pages/teaching.md

   - Environmental Science for Sustainable Dvpt (undergrad.), *J. C. Mutter & R. DeFries*
 </span>

+<font size-"1") We are setting the size 1 for this text line which is the smallest text size </font›

 <span style="font-size:0.8em; line-height:5pt;">
 As Teaching Assistant at Columbia University: